WICG/first-party-sets/README.md

 upon.

 ### Hrm.
-Are you sure that the SGX variant could work?
+Are you sure that the SXG variant could work?

 I was!
 And then a colleague noted in [mikewest/first-party-sets#2](https://github.com/mikewest/first-party-sets/issues/2) that it might not be as simple as I thought it was.
-My rough paraphrase of Ryan's comments are that the SGX approach would, in the example above, require `https://a.example/`'s administrators to continually refresh the signed exchanges they're distributing from `https://b.example/` and `https://c.example/`, and do so in a way that ensures the physical resource being represented isn't cached longer than the SGX's validity.
+My rough paraphrase of Ryan's comments are that the SXG approach would, in the example above, require `https://a.example/`'s administrators to continually refresh the signed exchanges they're distributing from `https://b.example/` and `https://c.example/`, and do so in a way that ensures the physical resource being represented isn't cached longer than the SXG's validity.

 This complexity might make it more difficult than I assumed for developers to get things right.